DanielCr2020/ScrumBucket15/README.md

 The server uses a MongoDB connection that depends on a `.env` file.
 This file, since it contains sensitive credentials, is not committed to the repo.

 Node version 18.17.1 was used.
 The client uses the `fetch` api instead of axios, so a recent version of node should be used.

+#### Testing

+In the top level directory, run `npm run test` to run the test file.
+Make sure you have the express server running in another terminal before you run the test.
+The test file makes requests to `localhost:4000` (the port for the express server)